History of the Trinity Church

 The Tool House is a stone building with the dimensions of 14 X 20 feet situated behind the Tomb and to the west of the Church.
 The stones are rounded streambed stones and not angular.
 Originally the Tool House contained a wood stove for heat which was vented to a central chimney.
 There are two levels, the lower being the side entrance with two hinged wooden doors facing east.
 This floor is poured concrete and used to store barrels, tools, the fountain cherub, etc. There is an old storage cabinet for miscellaneous items and two fixed 20 pane windows each on the west side set high under the eaves.
 A step up to the floor of the main room from the concrete floor is through a small wooden door.
 The main room floor is wood.
 There are two windows set in the stone walls, of 20/2 sashes!
 The main entrance door is paneled wood and is set back on a small entrance porch.
 All wood is painted a dark green.
 A large map of Cemetery lots and owners is posted on this door, as well as a copy of Association Rules.
 The roof is covered with asphalt shingles with a one foot overhang.
 The age of this building is not known but it may have been constructed contemporaneously with the Tomb and Church.

-The Cemetery grounds were laid out with expansion in mind.
-The Cemetery is rectangular in shape with the narrow side along Route 175.
-All access roads are marked with iron poles and signs on top.
-The main entrance leads to Trinity Church on the left (east) and on to Livermore Avenue; or to Central Avenue which divides the original Cemetery; or to the east along Eastern Avenue.
-Entrance through the west gate leads to Western Avenue which largely forms the west boundary until it joins Livermore Avenue.
-Other avenues branch off Central Avenue, including Pine, Woodland, Balch, Fountain, Cedar, National, Elm, Evergreen, Forest, Laurel, and Harmony.
-There are approximately 600 family burial lots within this Cemetery.
-Older lots provided space for 10 full burials and were often provided with access alleys between lots.
-Over time lot size has been reduced to save valuable space and lots abutted each other without alleys.
-Newer lots located on the eastern side of the Cemetery are sized for four full burials (up to four cremations are allowed in each grave).
+There are approximately 600 family burial lots within the Cemetery.
+Older lots provided space for 10 full burials and often had access alleys between lots.
+Over time lot size has been reduced to save valuable space and lots abut each other without alleys.
+Newer lots located on the eastern side of the Cemetery are sized for four full burials or up to four cremations in each grave.
 With the trend toward cremations, future lot layout will likely reflect reduced lot size.

 As is typical with cemetery layouts of this era, a centrally located fountain lies at the intersection of Fountain Avenue and Central Avenue.
 This octagonal structure is 13 feet across and approximately 2 feet deep, made of concrete.
 In the center is a gold-painted cherub of unknown age spouting a fine stream of spring water.
 Overflow is through a drain to the surrounding ground.
 The Cemetery grounds are serviced by water via an underground network of pipes and laterals with the water source on Heritage Hill approximately 1/2 mile upgradient of the Cemetery.